Entire Iraq Tour

 - Saddam Hussain Palace – Perched right on top of Babylon, the dictator made sure he had the best view of the site.
 We spend some time exploring the looted remains of one of his many former palaces.

-- Drive south to visit the Ziggurat of Ur, a neo-Sumerian construction built in 2000 BC.
+- Leave Najaf and drive south to visit the Ziggurat of Ur, a neo-Sumerian construction built in 2000 BC.
+This used to be the capital of Mesopotamia during the Sumerian time and it is a UNESCO world heritage site since 2016.

-- Drive south to the Mesopotamian Marshes.
+- Up super early for sunrise in Mesopotamian Marshes!
 We’ll take a boat trip through the maze of marshes stopping by local villages for tea.
 The marshes once engulfed a whole swathe of Southern Iraq with numerous floating villages.
 Today the receding waters have led most families to change their livelihood but we’ll still see the few that remain.

 - It is also home to the Maʻdān population who over the centuries have adapted to life on the water.
 Stop by a traditional house for lunch and tea.